shubham-keshari1/shubham-keshari1/README.md

 - 👋 Hi, I’m @shubham-keshari1
-- 👀 I’m interested in @javascript, @python, @R_language, @SQL, @powerBI, @Tableau, Analytics and BI tools for business analytics.
+- 👀 I’m interested in javascript, python, R_language, SQL, powerBI, Tableau, and BI tools for business analytics.
-- 👀 also lokking for contributions in @AI, @ML, and @data_science.
+- 👀 also looking for contributions in AI, ML, and data_science.
 - 🌱 I’m currently learning data analytics.
 - 💞️ I’m looking to collaborate on ideas to create something looks great.
 - 📫 How to reach me kesharis092@gmail.com